manatlan/reqman/docs/yml_syntax.md

   params:
     path: "hello"
 ```
+`<<path>>` is substitued by the value of the param `path`.

 ### "save"
 It lets you save parameters for later use.
 Theses parameters are only available in the current yaml tests.
-Only thoses saved in the `BEGIN` procedure will be global to all yaml tests.
+Only thoses saved in the `BEGIN` procedure will be shared with all test files.

 #### Save all the response